-I’ve also been thinking about all the yummy treats for Halloween.
-This year I had a new idea, ‘hope you like them! – Floating on Air -“GHOSTIES” – to go along with my “Ghostly Feathers” pattern.
+Plus, I’m always thinking about all the yummy treats for Halloween.
+I hope you like my – Floating on Air -“GHOSTIES” – to go along with my “Ghostly Feathers”pattern.
 Learn how to make them below.

 Every October when our kids were small I would decorate the front door with spider webs made of black or white yarn and hang big plastic spiders on them.
 Then, there was the year James made Jack Pumpkinhead and he has been our door greeter ever since.
 See him in last years Halloween post.
-AND get the recipe for our yummy “pumpkin-filled” Pumpkin Face Cookies.
+AND get the recipe for ouryummy “pumpkin-filled” Pumpkin Face Cookies.here

 Okay – I’m not really crazy about spiders.
 I step on them purposely, but I had 5 boys and, well, boys like stuff like that!
 Here’s a paper bowl spider I taught the boys to make in scouts.
 Kids love creeping it along!
 It has been loads of fun over the years.
 25 years to be exact!
 (It’s a little weather-beaten!)